 - 4-5 drops of vitamin E oil

-First mix the aloe vera gel and Manjistha powder well.
+First, mix the aloe vera gel and Manjistha powder well.
 Add the grape seed oil, vegetable glycerin, neem oil and vitamin E oil to it.
 Mix well.
-Finally add essential oil of your choice.
+Finally, add the essential oil of your choice.
 Blend well and store in a glass jar.
 Even though this cream is made with Manjistha powder, it is really good and the powder is not visible when applied.
 You can always apply it at night if you so wish.
-Apply this everyday and see the difference in your face.
+Apply this every day and see the difference in your face.

-If you use store bought aloe vera gel, this cream can be kept at room temperature for a month.
-If using fresh aloe gel, then keep it in the refrigerator as we have not added any preservative to this cream.
+If you use store-bought aloe vera gel, this cream can be kept at room temperature for a month.
+If using fresh aloe gel, then keep it in the refrigerator as we have not added any preservatives to this cream.